 - Number of claims.
 The more claims originating from your state, the higher you can expect your premiums to be.

 - Risk.
-States with higher occurrences of car theft, vandalism or extreme weather conditions pose a greater threat and therefore may have higher premiums.
-And rural areas may have higher risks of animal collisions.
+States with higher occurrences of car theft, vandalism or extreme weather conditions pose a greater threat and may have higher premiums.
+Rural areas may risk more animal collisions.

 - Competition.
 Areas with more competing insurance companies might have lower prices.